Tell us what you think about the current issue or about the website by filling out our form.

 Who will judge the entries?
 The editors of World Literature Today magazine.

 Will the winners receive cash awards?
-One student translator will win a $200 award for best prose translation; one students translator will win a $200 award for best poetry translation.
+One student translator will win a $200 award for best prose translation; one student translator will win a $200 award for best poetry translation.
+Every contestant will receive a one-year digital subscription to WLT.

 Contest winners will be required to complete and submit appropriate taxpayer information, such as a W-9 or W8-ben for international payees.